Alonso-del-Arte/warnings-library/README.md

 error if the annotation meets the criterion for removal, because the criterion for removal is up to you.

+I thought about an annotation for `String` literals that are not supposed to be internationalized, but that's really more for an IDE to deal with.

 ## Instructions for enabling annotation processing

 ### Eclipse